 Whatever your answers, you have plenty of options.
 Hire people.
 Use an outsourced bookkeeper.
 Turn to a part-time individual CFO or one from an agency.

-And, of course, you can talk to me.
-We can see if providing our hybrid blend of bookkeepers with a CFO mindset is the right solution for you.
+And, of course, you can talk with us.
+We can see if providing our outsourced accounting solutions – fractional CFOs, part time Controllers, and concierge bookkeepers – is the right fit for your business.

 Whatever you do, do something.
 Remember: this kind of pain can drain your business—and it’s optional, not inevitable!